allure-framework/allure-npm/README.md

 ```
 allure <command> [<args>]
 ```
-Run `allure help` for list of supported commands
+Run `allure help` for a list of supported commands.

 ## Node.js API